 5. Sexual Intercourse

-Sometimes lack of lubrication during sexual intercourse or prolonged sexual intercourse may cause vaginal swelling.
+Sometimes, a lack of lubrication during sexual intercourse or prolonged sexual intercourse can cause vaginal swelling.

-Cysts in the vaginal region may cause vaginal swelling too.
-Sometimes these cysts may be cancerous.
+Cysts in the vaginal region can cause vaginal swelling, too.
+Sometimes, these cysts may also be cancerous.

 7. Inflammation in the Vaginal Region

-Sometimes the inflammation of the vaginal arteries and ducts may cause oedema.
-Oedema may lead to accumulation and discharge of fluid, this may cause swelling in the vagina.
+Sometimes, the inflammation of the vaginal arteries and ducts can cause oedema.
+Oedema may lead to accumulation of fluid causing swelling in the vagina.

 This may come as a surprise but it is true.
-Your eating habits too can affect the health of your vagina.
-If you eat too much junk food or make unhealthy eating choices, it may lead to vaginal infections and swelling.
+Your eating habits can affect the health of your vagina.
+If you eat too much junk food or make unhealthy food choices, it can lead to vaginal infections and swelling.

-Following are the signs of vaginal swelling during pregnancy:
+The signs of vaginal swelling during pregnancy are:

-Usually, vaginal swelling may not cause any harm to the baby in your womb.
-However, if you have vaginal swelling due to a GBS infection that is Group B strep, then you may infect your baby too.
+Vaginal swelling doesn’t harm the baby in the womb.
+However, if you have vaginal swelling due to a GBS infection that is Group B strep, then it may spread to your baby, too.
 In case you are tested positive for GBS, your doctor will administer a course of antibiotics to cure your infection.
 But if your baby catches this infection, then your baby may experience extreme lethargy and difficulty in feeding after birth.

-Here are some effective ways of treating labial swelling during pregnancy:
+Here are some effective ways to treat vaginal or labial swelling during pregnancy:

 1. Refrain from Scratching

-You may feel all itchy and uncomfortable, but it is advised that you refrain from scratching any blisters or oozy lesions on your vaginal region, as it could further spread the infection and may cause more complications.
+You may feel all itchy and uncomfortable but refrain from scratching any blisters or oozy lesions in your vaginal region.
+Scratching can spread the infection and cause more complications.